The robots meta tag and X-Robots-Tag made clear

 By employing these methods strategically, you can control website accessibility and influence search engine behavior.

-Let’s examine how the robots meta tag and the X-Robots-Tag help in search engine optimization and when you should use them.
+Let’s examine how the robots meta tag and the X-Robots-Tag assist with search engine optimization and when to use them.

 Blocking links from crawlers by using the nofollow directive can help with maintaining the page’s link juice.
 This prevents it from passing to other sources through external or internal links.

-In addition to controlling page indexing, meta robots tags provide the ability to control snippets displayed on the SERP.
+In addition to controlling page indexing, meta robots tags can control snippets displayed on the SERP.
 You get a range of options for fine-tuning the preview content shown for your pages, enhancing your website’s overall visibility and appeal in search results.

 Here are a few examples of tags that control snippets:

-• nosnippet instructs search engines not to display meta descriptions for the page.
+- nosnippet instructs search engines not to display the page’s meta descriptions.

-• max-snippet:[number] specifies how long a snippet should be in characters.
+- max-snippet:[number] specifies how long a snippet should be (character count).

-• max-video-preview:[number] describes how long a video preview should be in seconds.
+- max-video-preview:[number] describes how long a video preview should be (seconds).

 You can combine several directives into one, for instance: